FAQ on PE

 At what temperature does plastic melt?

-Polypropylene (PP) is a slightly harder and stiffer plastic than HDPE (PE), it therefore has a higher melting point of 165°C. Polypropylene is a type of plastic that loses its properties faster at lower temperatures.
-It is therefore used for coffee cups, plastic tableware and durable household items.
+Polypropylene is a stiffer plastic than HDPE and has a higher melting point of 165°C. This type of plastic retains its properties well at higher temperatures, but loses its strength faster at lower temperatures.
+It is widely used for:

 Polyvinyl chloride (PVC)